abhishek-thakur09/NODEJS/apiList.md

          <!-- UserRouter -->

 -GET /user/connections
 -GET /user/requests/received
 -GET /user/feed - Gets you the profile of other user of the platform

-status: ignore, intersted , Accepted or rejected
+STATUS: ignore, intersted , Accepted or rejected